raymond-lau-lyf/can_send_node/README.md

 ## usage

+'' sudo ifconfig can0 down ''
+'' sudo ip link set can0 type can bitrate 1000000 ''
-''sudo ifconfig can0 up ''
+'' sudo ifconfig can0 up ''
-''roslaunch can_send_node can_send.launch''
+'' roslaunch can_send_node can_send.launch ''